thma/WhyHaskellMatters/README.md

 This is a work in progress article.

-> Haskell doesn't solve different problems than other languages.
-> But it solves them differently.
->
-> -- unknown author
+## Motivation

-## A strange development over time
+### A strange development over time

-In a much quoted talk about [the Haskell journey](https://www.youtube.com/watch?v=re96UgMk6GQ) from the beginnings in the eighties of the last century until 2017 Simon Peyton Jones speaks about the rather untypical life story of haskell.
+In a talk on [the Haskell journey](https://www.youtube.com/watch?v=re96UgMk6GQ) from its beginnings in the 1980ies until 2017 Simon Peyton Jones speaks about the rather unusual life story of haskell.

-First he shows a chart for the typical life cycle of research languages.
-They are often created by a single researcher (who also is the single user) and most of them will be abandoned after a few years:
+First he shows a chart representing the typical life cycle of research languages.
+They are often created by a single researcher (who also is the single user) and most of them will be abandoned after just a few years:

 ![most research languages](img/language-1.png)

-A more successful research language gains some interest in a larger community but will still not escape the "geek" community and typically will die a bit slower:
+A more successful research language gains some interest in a larger community but will still not escape the "geek" zone and typically will die a bit slower:

 ![successful research languages](img/language-2.png)

-Most popular programming languages are adopted by large number of users and thus will quickly reach "the threshold of immortality".
+Typical popular programming languages are adopted by large number of users and thus will quickly reach "the threshold of immortality".
-That is the base of existing code will grow so large that the language will be used for decades:
+That is the base of existing code will grow so large that the language will be in use for decades:

 ![successful research languages](img/language-3.png)